sanjiv576/Kotha_Khojau/README.md

 - People on the application can view other users’ profiles where they can find details like phone number, email, username
 - Personal details can be updated by the user
+View details
+- Users can click on a particular room displayed on the home page and get details of it like location, price, and others